 Plus500 is one of the world’s largest CFD providers.
 Plus500 Ltd is listed on the AIM section of the London Stock Exchange.
 It has a market cap of just under $1.5 billion dollars.
 Our Plus500 trade review found that Plus500 are one of the most recognised brands within the forex trading circle, having major sponsorships with sports teams such as the Athletico Madrid football club playing in the Spanish La Liga

-What sets Plus500 apart from other forex brokers such as Pepperstone and IC Markets is the plethora of financial products offered as part of their online trading platform.
+What sets Plus500 apart from other forex brokers such as Pepperstone, IG Markets and IC Markets is the plethora of financial products offered as part of their online trading platform.
 While forex trading is the main market traded, our Plus500 review found they also offer:

 - Share CFDs trading across 20 markets